Guitar Power attenuator for valve / tube amps

 Power up your amp

-Set the master volume to an appropriately loud level ( less than 100w RMS )
+Set the master volume to an appropriately loud level ( less than 100w )

 Set your attenuator to the desired reduction to regulate the sound to an appropriate level.